Marvin Lutnesky

 About

-He has been a Professor of Biology at both Eastern New Mexico University (ENMU) and Texas A&M University-San Antonio.
-Before coming to Norwich, his leadership roles have spanned directing a museum, chairing three academic departments, and being the Associate Dean for a college.
+Lutnesky has been a professor of biology at both Eastern New Mexico University (ENMU) and Texas A&M University–San Antonio.
+Before coming to Norwich, his leadership roles have spanned directing a museum, chairing three academic departments, and serving as associate dean for a college.
 He has spearheaded significant improvements in faculty development and evaluation, curriculum cycles, and degree program development.
 He has experience in propelling program expansion (several BAAS, BA, BS, and MS degrees), facilitating university growth.
-He thinks of a university as a holistic community resource, e.g., at ENMU, thousands of schoolchildren would visit the Museum Exhibit annually to see live alligators, snakes, and the fish of New Mexico.
+He thinks of a university as a holistic community resource; for example, at ENMU, thousands of schoolchildren would visit the museum exhibit annually to see live alligators, snakes, and the fish of New Mexico.

-Beyond research and teaching, Dr. Lutnesky is an active university citizen.
-Before coming to Norwich, he had served on (often chairing) key university committees, including those focused on accreditation, administrative appointments, AI integration, and Counting Year Task Force (crucial for funding).
-His service also includes budget planning, national (CCAS) development workshops for department chairs, and peer review and Steering Committee work for prestigious organizations such as NSF and NIH.
-Dr. Lutnesky is a proponent of a holistic academic life, in which all faculty, staff, and students are valued.
+Beyond research and teaching, Lutnesky is an active university citizen.
+Before coming to Norwich, he had served on (often chairing) key university committees, including those focused on accreditation, administrative appointments, AI integration, and the Counting Year Task Force (crucial for funding).
+His service also includes budget planning, national (CCAS) development workshops for department chairs, and peer review and steering committee work for prestigious organizations such as NSF and NIH.
+Lutnesky is a proponent of a holistic academic life, in which all faculty, staff, and students are valued.

 Education